Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Salt and Spicy Chicken Drumsticks

-Put one tbsp of vegetable or sunflower oil in to a bowl and add one tsp of hot chilli powder and half a tsp of slat.
+Put one tablespoon of vegetable or sunflower oil into a bowl and add one teaspoon of hot chilli powder and half a teaspoon of salt.
 Stir well, ensuring that there are no lumps in the mix.

 Add the chicken legs as before and stir to evenly coat in the seasoned oil.

-The oven temperature is the same, 375F/190C, but test the chicken drumsticks after twenty-five minutes rather than half an hour, when they should be ready in the absence of sauce.
+The oven temperature is the same, 375°F/190°C, but test the chicken drumsticks after 25 minutes rather than half an hour, when they should be ready in the absence of sauce.

 Try these chicken drumsticks served on a bed of salad, like the simple arugula/rocket and red onion salad depicted above.
 A garnish of some coarsely chopped cilantro/coriander makes an attractive and tasty finish.

-If you choose to make your own fries, simply peel a large floury potato and slice and then chop in to fries.
-Dry them in a clean tea towel before frying them for four minutes when you put your chicken drumsticks in to the oven.
-Remove, lay on some kitchen paper on a plate, cover and allow to cool.
+If you choose to make your own fries, simply peel a large floury potato and slice and then chop it into fries.
+Dry them in a clean tea towel before frying them for four minutes when you put your chicken drumsticks into the oven.
+Remove, lay some kitchen paper on a plate, cover and allow to cool.

 When you take your chicken drumstick and bacon lollipops from the oven and set them aside to rest, the fries should be fried again for three to four minutes until golden and crisp.

 This is a deliciously succulent way of cooking and serving chicken drumsticks.
-Although chicken drumsticks are normally of course picked up and eaten by hand, in this one instance you may wish to use a knife and fork.
-They should be more than tender enough to eat in this way, or alternatively, you should definitely have some finger bowls on the table...
+Although chicken drumsticks are normally picked up and eaten by hand, in this one instance you may wish to use a knife and fork.
+They should be more than tender enough to eat in this way, or alternatively, you should definitely have some finger bowls on the table.

 This recipe calls for the skin to be removed from the chicken drumsticks.
 Do not try to cut it off with a knife, as you will damage the flesh.
 Instead, try to carefully pull the skin from the thick end towards the thin and right off the bone.
 If you are struggling at the end part only, snip it away with some kitchen scissors or by cutting through it with the point of a very sharp knife.

 Lay four chicken drumsticks in the base of a large casserole dish and add a peeled and quartered onion.
 Pour over a pint of curry sauce and very gently stir to coat the chicken drumsticks evenly.
-Cook in the oven at 350F/180C for forty-five to fifty minutes.
+Cook in the oven at 350°F/180°C for 45 to 50 minutes.
 Remove and set aside to rest for ten to fifteen minutes while you prepare some boiled rice with which to serve the drumsticks.